 In its purest form, the chemical element aluminium is soft, ductile, non-magnetic, and silvery-white in appearance.
 However, the element is not only used in the pure form.
 Aluminium is usually alloyed with various elements such as manganese, copper and magnesium to form hundreds of aluminium alloys with various significantly improved properties.
-The most commonly machined aluminium alloys and their designations by different standards can be found here.

 Benefits of using aluminium for CNC machined parts

 Although there are numerous aluminium alloys with varying degrees of properties, there are fundamental properties applicable almost to all aluminium alloys.

 Aluminium is readily formed, worked, and machined using a variety of processes.
 It can be quickly and easily cut by machine tools because it is soft and it chips easily.
 It is also less expensive and requires less power to machine than steel.
 These characteristics are of immense benefits to both the machinist and the customer ordering the part.
 Furthermore, aluminium’s good machinability means it deforms less during machining.
 This leads to higher accuracy as it allows CNC machines to achieve higher tolerances.